Helle Virkner: Personal life

-Helle Genie Lotinga was born in Aarhus to Jewish rentier Moritz “Morris” Lotinga and Ellen Larsine (née Rasmussen) Her parents divorced when she was 5, at which point she moved with her mother from Ry to Copenhagen.
+Helle Genie Lotinga was born in Aarhus to Jewish rentier Moritz Lotinga and Ellen Larsine (née Rasmussen).
+Her parents divorced when she was 5, at which point she moved with her mother from Ry to Copenhagen.
 Her paternal family escaped to Sweden in 1943.
 Helle changed her last name from Lotinga to Virkner in 1944.

 Helle Virkner was married three times.
 First to actor William Rosenberg (1920–2014), then to actor Ebbe Rode (1910–1998).
 Her third marriage was to Danish Prime Minister Jens Otto Krag (1914–1978), with whom she had two children.
 Her daughter Astrid Helene 'Søsser' Krag, a journalist and former model, died on 5 July 2014, 51 years old.
 Helle and Søsser lived together in Charlottenlund in the last years of Helle's life.

 Career

-Virkner's career began in 1944, and two years later she appeared at the Royal Theatre.
+Virkner's career began in 1944, and two years later she appeared at the Royal Danish Theatre.
 She eventually left her mark on the acting scene in a string of popular films and television series, including a significant role as Elisabeth Friis in the Danish TV series Matador.
 Her career ended in 2003.